The Extent of Unemployment Problems for Military Veterans

 - The need for licensing and official qualifications

-- Lack of certification for certain jobs
+- Lack of certification for specific jobs

 Lack of qualifications or training also plays a big part in unemployment for military veterans.
 Former ADF members may have the necessary skills for a range of tasks, but employers seek educational qualifications to recognise those capabilities.
 This makes it challenging for veterans to transition to regular employment from military service.

 Higher education and further training can be a means to help reduce the unemployment problem for military veterans.
-With enough support, former ADF members can improve job prospects and expand their employment opportunities.
+With enough support, former ADF members can improve their job prospects and expand their employment opportunities.
 Non-profit organisations are working closely with educational institutions and businesses to help veterans find opportunities to learn and translate their skills for civilian employment.

 See and follow our CIS social pages, including Twitter, Facebook, Instagram and Linkedin.